clp-research/slurk/docs/slurk_bots.rst

 ~~~~~~~~~~~~

 You can also test your custom bots locally using ``docker``.
 First, you should create a ``Dockerfile``
 inside the folder where your bots reside.
-The content of the ``Dockerfile`` should follow the one available
+The content of the ``Dockerfile`` should follow ``Dockerfile.template`` available
-under ``clp-research/slurk-bots``.
+in ``clp-research/slurk-bots``.
 Afterwards, you can build the docker container using
 the following command and run it:

 .. code-block:: bash